 These large tanks and containers can be used to store many different types of fluids and materials and manway gaskets can provide the seal for products such as sugar, flour, oils, chemicals, and beverages.

-Of course, these small hatches and entranceways need to be properly sealed to stop anything like the above getting out, making manway seals of vital importance.
+Of course, these small hatches and entranceways need to be properly sealed to stop anything like the above from getting out, making manway seals of vital importance.

 In this instance, you also need a seal that helps with Non-Accident Releases (NARs), and you need a seal that avoids over-torquing, re-torquing, and ultimately general manway damage.